-Specify a different object, and issue the command again.
+Specify a different object, and reissue the command.

 CMMVC6057E The action failed as the object is the target of a Flash Copy mapping.

 The object is the target of a FlashCopy mapping, thus it cannot be deleted.

 Specify an object that is not the target of a FlashCopy mapping, or remove the object from the FlashCopy mapping.